UlyssesXC/ulyssesxc.github.io/index.md

  Participated in the development of IoT-SDK for IoT products utilizing protocols like WIFI, Bluetooth, and Zigbee.
 Main responsibilities included assisting in SDK development and deployment.

  Engaged in client projects using IoT chips, primarily focusing on various home appliances and industrial IoT applications.
 Organized more than 100 pages of engineering documents during this period.

-### First and Third Prize in TI Cup National Undergraduate Electronic Design Contest
-Group Leader / Embedded Developer Jul 2019

- Participated in the TI Cup College Student Electronic Design Competition in both 2018 and 2019, won the first prize with full marks in 2018, and won the third prize in 2019.
- First Prize in 2018: Led a team to design a current signal detection device within a three-day deadline for the competition, developed a detection circuit and 8-bit FFT algorithm on STC8 chip to accurately measure the fundamental frequency and harmonics of current signals  Third Prize in 2019: Led a team to design a circuit load and fault detection device within a three-day deadline for the competition, based on digital bridge circuit principles for load type identification and component value measurement.

 ### As a Jekyll theme